The Imperfective Paradox in Large Language Models: Results and Analysis

 We observe a clear monotonic relationship between model scale and both evaluation metrics.
 Model size is strongly negatively correlated with Teleological Bias Rate (TBR; $r=-0.93, p=0.02$) and strongly positively correlated with the Aspectual Awareness Gap ($\Delta_{AA}$; $r=0.94, p=0.01$), indicating that increased model capacity systematically reduces teleological overgeneralization while enhancing aspect-sensitive reasoning.

 The 1.5B model exhibits a complete inability to handle the Imperfective Paradox.
 With a TBR of $1.00$ and a $\Delta_{AA}$ of $0.00$, it treats every progressive verb as an entailed completion.
-With increasing model scales, especially the 32B model demonstrates a dramatic ``phase shift'' \citep{wei2022emergent}: Accuracy on Group C surges to $0.91$, and the $\Delta_{AA}$ peaks at $0.83$.
+As model scale increases, a dramatic ``phase shift'' \citep{wei2022emergent} is observed, especially at the 32B level: Accuracy on Group C surges to $0.91$, and the $\Delta_{AA}$ peaks at $0.83$.
 This suggests that robust aspectual distinction, the ability to selectively inhibit the entailment for telic verbs while maintaining it for atelic ones, is an emergent ability.
 Although the 72B model maintains strong performance, $\Delta_{AA}$ decreases slightly to 0.81, suggesting a potential saturation or optimization bottleneck rather than further qualitative gains.
 Overall, these results indicate that aspectual understanding improves with scale and exhibits non-linear emergence characteristics rather than linear scaling.